tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

       all_adjectives = all_adjectives + all_adj(text)
   ```

-* Note that we use a `for-loop` to create the `all_adjectives` Python list.
+* Note that we use a `for loop` to create the `all_adjectives` Python list.
 Inside the loop, we use the plus (`+`) operator to concatenate all the adjectives found in a text using the `all_adj()` function provided.
-We use the plus operator instead of the `append()` list method to create a list of concatenated single values instead of a list or lists.
+We use the plus operator instead of the `append()` list method, to create a list of concatenated single values instead of a list, or lists.

-* Next, we use the `most_common()` function from the `Counter` module to fetch the three most frequent adjectives used in the U.S. Presidential inaugural address.
+* Next, we use the `most_common()` function from the `Counter` module to fetch the three most frequent adjectives used in the US Presidential inaugural address.
 The `most_common()` function returns a Python list that you should store in a variable called `most_freq_adjectives`.

   ```python
   # Retrieve the three most frequent adjectives